 The National Center for Biotechnology Information published a study indicating that shea nuts and shea fat (shea butter) constitute a significant source of anti-inflammatory and anti-tumor promoting compounds.

 Where does shea butter come from?
 It comes from the shea tree, Butyrospermum parkii, also called Vitellaria paradoxa.
 Considered a sacred tree, the shea tree is native to Central Africa.

 What is shea butter made from?
 The shea butter comes from the nuts found on the tree by removing the outer shell.
 The nuts are crushed by hand so that they can be slowly roasted into the butter.

 Once this has been done, the butter is kneaded by hand in a large basin of water to separate the oils, also known as the fatty acids.
 These fatty acids are what provides the restorative properties making it one of the best options for skin care and more.
 To get the final product, the shea butter is removed off of the top and cooled until it hardens.

-Butyrospermum parkii has been used for topical purposes for centuries and some believe that unrefined shea butter was even used by Cleopatra and the Queen of Sheba!
-Today, shea butter for skin and hair usage is extremely popular, which is why you’ll find it so commonly as an ingredient in cosmetic products.
+Butyrospermum parkii has been used for topical purposes for centuries.
+Today, shea butter for hair and skin usage is extremely popular, which is why you’ll find it so commonly as an ingredient in cosmetic products.